opendatateam/udata/docs/geopf.md

 |---|---|---|
 | `geopf:offering:id` | UUID string | Entrepôt offering ID.
 Primary key used to match existing resources on subsequent syncs. |
 | `geopf:offering:last-synced-at` | ISO 8601 | Timestamp of the last sync that observed this offering. |

-### Periodic job

-The job `geopf.sync-offerings` runs automatically (schedule configured via Celery Beat).
-It processes every dataset that has `geopf:push:metadata-id` in its extras (i.e., any dataset with at least one successful push).
-Per-dataset errors are logged and collected; if any fail, the job raises an `ExceptionGroup` at the end so Celery records the run as failed.

 ## CLI